 Why choose a Christian college?

 Objective facts will be similar at any school; what makes all the difference is the perspective from which facts are viewed.
 At PUC we explore the sciences, humanities, arts, and religion from a Christian faith base.
-We don't sidestep the difficult issues, and each student is urged to carve out their own understanding; but the context in which we educate is Christian.
+We don't sidestep the difficult issues, and each student is urged to carve out their own understanding; but the context in which we educate is Christian and distinctly Seventh-day Adventist.
 See Spiritual Life.

 What help is available if a student has spiritual needs or concerns?